Pop-neuroscience is just a fancy way of saying 'calm down'

 What we miss out on

-You know, I actually suspect this is the least troubling trend.
+I wrote an entire article exploring this concept, and I came away quite skeptical.
+But, upon reflection, I actually suspect this is the least troubling trend.
 It is, of course, the most irritating for me.
 Brain scientists love nothing more than to talk about the brain.
 This is made remarkably difficult when everyone is going around thinking that all these random psychological concepts are literal brain bits.
 Do you just nod politely and zone out as they regale you with their ostensible knowledge of the brain?
 Do you try to wince through the arbitrary brain jargon, so you can at least engage with the, often quite interesting, psychological stuff lying underneath?
 Or do you steer them into actual brain stuff, with the ever-present risk that they are the ones who must nod politely and zone out?
 Tough questions, all.
 But the whole thing seems largely harmless.

 The only real risk here is that we over-emphasise these psychological enemies.
 Spending a great deal of time calling out parts of your mind for messing up your day seems a little rash.
 I’m sure your mind works against you sometimes, but I’ll wager that your parts are usually doing some pretty important stuff you’re not giving them credit for.
 Again, so much of what we are lies underneath our conscious awareness.
 The average person wouldn’t spend any great length of time organising how the lungs do their breathing, because typically they’re doing the job just fine on their own.
 The same is probably true of these parts.
 We shouldn’t forget to celebrate them as, if not more often than we correct them.